 In truth, you should never mix alcohol with medication.
 Medications change the chemical makeup of our body.
 Alcohol, another chemical solution, further affects this internal “cocktail”.
 The results can be dire if not deadly.
 Even “over the counter” medications can have significant side effects, often overlooked by most.

 At Lumiere Healing Centers of Ohio, we treat many individuals who have a history of mixing alcohol with drugs and/or medication.
+Our alcohol rehab centers can helps you to recover from alcohol abuse and also provides aftercare recommendations.
 They almost always require a medically-monitored detoxification to prevent any serious complications such as seizures and even death.
 What follows is a long road ahead to then heal the mind, helping pave a pathway toward long-term recovery.

 If you are curious to know about the interactions and consequences of mixing alcohol with medication, please read on.